Stuart Fairchild Player Props: Reds vs. Royals

-On Tuesday, Stuart Fairchild (hitting .176 in his past 10 games) and the Cincinnati Reds face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+On Wednesday, Stuart Fairchild (.200 batting average in his past 10 games, with a double, two home runs, four walks and six RBI) and the Cincinnati Reds play the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
 First pitch is at 8:10 PM ET.

-He hit a home run while going 1-for-3 in his most recent game against the Royals.
+In his previous appearance, he went 1-for-3 with an RBI against the Royals.

 Stuart Fairchild Game Info & Props vs. the Royals